akasilov/EmbeddedAndroidProj/README.md

 ## How to install
 ### Android application
 Copy and unzip the Android Stuido Project file "EmbeddedAndroidProj.tar.xz" to a local folder.
+Check that there is an internet connection (ethernet, wlan, ..).
 ### Install web interface (Node-RED dashboard)
 Install node package manager:
 ``` $ sudo apt-get install npm ```